Iteo/cached/packages/cached/README.md

 ### Streamed cache

-Method annotation that is used to get a stream of cache updates from a cached method.
+Use `@StreamedCache` annotation to get a stream of cache updates from a cached method.
-You have to provide at least the name of the cached class method in the `methodName` parameter.
+Remember to provide at least the name of the cached class method in the `methodName` parameter.

 Simple example of usage:
 ```dart